mansurovkomil/OnlinyBook/README.md

 # Netdev
-This project for learning C#
+This project for learning C#/.NET